 I made this special Toning Detox Bath formula with essential oils of Grapefruit, Lemongrass, Lavender and Sage.
 This blend increases circulation and dissolves hardened fat cells.

 Why Himalayan Salt?

 Himalayan salts are said to contain 84 essential minerals that not only make skin baby-soft, but also efficiently detox the entire body.
 A strong Himalayan Salt bath (1-2 full pounds of salt per bath) is claimed to be the equivalent of a 3-day fats in terms of detoxification.
 Of course this can’t be confirmed, but I’ve done several of these baths and definitely believe it.
 As good as this salt makes you feel, it can be very draining compared to other detox baths.
 I’d like to think this is due to its mega-detox powers.
-Salt Works is a great resource for Himalayan Salt and can be ordered in a variety of “grinds.”
+Himalayan Salt and can be ordered in a variety of “grinds.”
 I recommend a fine grind because it dissolves faster and doubles as table salt.

 There are also many reported benefits of a Himalayan Salt Sole, which is essentially water saturated with salt.
 You’re supposed to take 1 tsp of the sole in a glass of water every morning upon rising.
 I love Himalayan Salt and I tried this method, but I could not get over the slightly salty blood-reminiscent taste of the sole, even diluted in a full glass of water.
 I’m sure some of you are more brave than I, but I’ll stick with getting my internal fix by sprinkling it on my eggs.

 Himalayan Salt Detox Bath